-- (a) An EMP shall be prepared for any Confirmed Biodiversity Areas (confirmed through Condition 27) prior to the Start of Construction for a Stage of Work.
-The objective of the EMP is to minimise effects of the project on the ecological features of value of Confirmed Biodiversity Areas as far as practicable. - (b) To achieve the objective, the EMP shall set out the methods which may include: - (i) If an EMP is required in accordance with Condition 27(b) for the presence of long tail bats: - A. measures to minimise as far as practicable, disturbance from construction activities within the vicinity of any active long tail bat roosts (including maternity) that are discovered through survey until such roosts are confirmed to be vacant of bats; - B. how the timing of any Construction Works in the vicinity of any maternity long tail bat roosts will be limited to outside the bat maternity period (between December and March) where reasonably practicable; - C. details of areas where vegetation is to be retained where practicable for the purposes of the connectivity of long tail bats; - D. details of how bat connectivity will be provided and maintained (e.g. through the presence of suitable indigenous or exotic trees or artificial alternatives); - E. details of measures to minimise operational disturbance from light spill; and - F. details of where opportunities for advance restoration / mitigation planting have previously been identified and implemented. - (ii) If an EMP is required in accordance with the Condition 27(b) for the presence of Threatened or At-Risk birds (excluding wetland birds): - A. how the timing of any Construction Works shall be undertaken outside of the bird breeding season (September to February) where practicable; and - B. where works are required within the area identified in the Confirmed Biodiversity Area during the bird breeding season, methods to minimise adverse effects on Threatened or At-Risk birds. - (iii) If an EMP is required in accordance with Condition 27(b) for the presence of Threatened or At-Risk wetland birds: - A. how the timing of any Construction Works shall be undertaken outside of the bird breeding season (September to February) where practicable; - B. where works are required within the Confirmed Biodiversity Area during the bird season, methods to minimise adverse effects on Threatened or At-Risk wetland birds; - C. undertaking a nesting bird survey of Threatened or At-Risk wetland birds prior to any Construction Works taking place within a 50m radius of any identified wetlands (including establishment of construction areas adjacent to wetlands).
-Surveys should be repeated at the beginning of each wetland bird breeding season and following periods of construction inactivity: - D. what protection and buffer measures will be provided where nesting Threatened or At-Risk wetland birds are identified within 50m of any construction area (including laydown areas).
+(ii) confir ming whether the project will or is likely to have a moderate or greater (11) of ecological effect on species of value (prior to implementation of t management measures).
+The level of effect shall be determined in accor dance with Table 10 of the EIANZ Guidelines (or subsequent updated versic n of the table) as included in Schedule 3 to these conditions. (b) If the ical survey confirms the presence of species of value in accordance () on 27(a)(i) and that moderate or greater effects are likely in with Condition 27(a)(ii) then an Ecological Management Plan (or be prepared in accordance with Condition 28 for these areas Biodiversity Areas).
+28. Ecole - - jement Plan (EMP) (a) An El MP sha II be prepared for any Confirmed Biodiversity Areas (confirmed throug gh Cor dition 27) prior to the Start of Construction for a Stage of Work.
+The the EMP is to minimise effects of the project on the ecological alue of Confirmed Biodiversity Areas as far as practicable. (b) he objective, the EMP shall set out the methods which may include: (5) (i) EMP is required in accordance with Condition 27(b) for the presence (1) g tail bats: А. measures to minimise as far as practicable, disturbance from construction activities within the vicinity of any active long tail bat roosts (including maternity) that are discovered through survey until such roosts are confirmed to be vacant of bats; В. how the timing of any Construction Works in the vicinity of any maternity long tail bat roosts will be limited to outside the bat maternity period (between December and March) where reasonably practicable; C. details of areas where vegetation is to be retained where practicable for the purposes of the connectivity of long tail bats; D. details of how bat connectivity will be provided and maintained (e.g. D. through the presence of suitable indigenous or exotic trees or F artificial alternatives); E. details of measures to minimise operational disturbance from light spill; and F. details of where opportunities for advance restoration / mitigation planting have previously been identified and implemented. (ii) EMP is required in accordance with the Condition 27(b) for the prese nce of Threatened or At-Risk birds (excluding wetland birds): Α. how the timing of any Construction Works shall be undertaken outside of the bird breeding season (September to February) where practicable; and В. where works are required within the area identified in the Confirmed Biodiversity Area during the bird breeding season, methods to minimise adverse effects on Threatened or At-Risk birds. (iii) lf an F EMP is required in accordance with Condition 27(b) for the presence () eatened or At-Risk wetland birds: A. how the timing of any Construction Works shall be undertaken Λ. outside of the bird breeding season (September to February) where Б practicable; В. where works are required within the Confirmed Biodiversity Area during the bird season, methods to minimise adverse effects on ~ Threatened or At-Risk wetland birds; C. undertaking a nesting bird survey of Threatened or At-Risk wetland birds prior to any Construction Works taking place within a 50m radius of any identified wetlands (including establishment of construction areas adjacent to wetlands).
+Surveys should be repeated at the beginning of each wetland bird breeding season and following periods of construction inactivity; D. what protection and buffer measures will be provided where nesting Threatened or At-Risk wetland birds are identified within 50m of any construction area (including laydown areas).
 Measures could include: